tsurdilo/generator-jhipster-kaas/README.md

 # generator-jhipster-kaas

-> JHipster module, jhipster KaaS generator

-# Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a JHipster KaaS (KJar as a Service) generator module.
+It allows users to quickly generate Quarkus or SpringBoot based KaaS apps.

 # Prerequisites